-Spring and summer may bring warm weather, but they also bring the infamous pollens and molds that prevent some people from enjoying the seasons.
-Here are a few things to know to prepare for coming allergy seasons.
+Spring and summer may bring warm weather, but they also bring the infamous pollen and molds that prevent some people from enjoying the outdoors.
+Here are a few things to know about these seasonal allergies.

 How can I protect myself and/or my child from these seasonal allergies?